Fiware/showcase.gsma.dataModels/specs/ThreePhaseAcMeasurement/doc/spec.md

 ## Description

-A 3PhaseACMeasurement entity represents a measurement from an electrical system that uses three-phase alternating current.
+A ThreePhaseAcMeasurement entity represents a measurement from an electrical system that uses three-phase alternating current.
 It has attributes for various electrical measurements such as power, frequency, current and voltage.
 For some attributes such as current and voltage the value is a structured value with